 Opened in 1936, the museum is housed inside Rothenburg’s former Dominican Convent, which dates from 1258.
 The convent’s kitchen is Germany’s oldest kitchen.

-When Is the Best Time To Visit Rothenburg ob der Tauber
+3. When To Visit Rothenburg ob der Tauber

 Rothenburg has several festivals.
 In fact, the Historical Meistertrunk Festival is an annual celebration of the “Legend of the master Draught” and part of Rothenburg’s UNESCO designation.
 This year it’s being held the weekend of May 31 and June 1.